MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-on-machine-group-v0.md

 **`ExcludeFilesFromAppDataFlag`** - **Exclude Files from the App_Data Folder**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to prevent files in the App_Data folder from being deployed to the Web App.
+Selects the option to prevent files in the App_Data folder from being deployed to the Web App.
 <!-- :::editable-content-end::: -->
 <br>